pschou/http-post-listener/README.md

   -key string
     	A PEM encoded private key file. (default "someKeyFile") -limit int
-    	Limit the number of downloads/processing at a given moment to avoid disk bloat -listen string
+    	Limit the number of uploads processed at a given moment to avoid disk bloat -listen string
     	Where to listen to incoming connections (example 1.2.3.4:8080) (default ":8080") -listenPath string